PoiPoi-Dev/PoiPoi-frontend/README.md

 - **Architectural Highlights:** The application follows a microservices architecture, with the frontend and backend components deployed and scaled independently.
 The frontend is deployed on Vercel, a cloud platform for static sites and Serverless Functions, while the backend is deployed on Heroku, a cloud platform for hosting and running applications.
 This architectural approach promotes scalability, flexibility, and separation of concerns, allowing each component to evolve and be maintained independently.
 - **Server-side Rendering (SSR):** Next.js is used to provide server-side rendering, improving initial load times and enhancing the overall performance of the application.
 - **Component-based Architecture:** The application follows a component-based architecture, promoting code reusability and modular development.
-- **State Management:** The application utilizes React's built-in state management capabilities, along with Redux for managing global application state when necessary.
+- **State Management:** The application utilizes React's built-in state management.
 - **Testing:** The codebase includes unit tests and integration tests, ensuring code quality and facilitating easier maintenance and refactoring.
 - **Modular Architecture:** The codebase is structured using a modular approach, promoting code reusability, maintainability, and scalability.